Snirpsi/search-visualisation/README.md

 # Search-Visualization

-Search-Visualization is a framework that can be used to visualize and display AI algorithms form an other thread.
+Search-Visualization is a framework that can be used to visualize and display AI algorithms.
+The Search-Visualization uses two perspectives to represent the algoritmic behavior.
+On the left hand side a search tree is drawn that shows wich search node was expanded by the algorithm.
+On the right hand side the problem with a representation of the state is shown.
 AI algorithms and search threads are indipendent of each other.
 The visualization is done via an entity component system.

 ## Features!